foi/coredns-ipset/README.md

 # coredns-ipset

-The plugin for adding resolved IP addresses to ipset (must be installed) lists.
+The plugin for adding resolved IP addresses to ipset (must be installed) or nft set lists.
 Helps route traffic for domains through the desired gateway.
-It supports ipv4 and ipv6 (disabled by default) ipset lists.
+It supports ipv4 and ipv6 (disabled by default) ipset and nft set lists.

 ## Building